ibm-build-lab/terraform-ibm-cloud-pak/examples/odf/README.md

 Go [here](../../CREDENTIALS.md) for details.

+You also need to install the [IBM Cloud cli](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli) as well as the [OpenShift cli](https://cloud.ibm.com/docs/openshift?topic=openshift-openshift-cli)

+Make sure you have the latest updates for all IBM Cloud plugins by running `ibmcloud plugin update`.

-**NOTE**: These credentials are not required if running this Terraform code within an **IBM Cloud Schematics** workspace.
+**NOTE**: These requirements are not required if running this Terraform code within an **IBM Cloud Schematics** workspace.
 They are automatically set from your account.

 ## 2. Test